 Depending on the severity of a person’s COVID-19 symptoms, they may qualify for disability benefits, such as short-term disability insurance, long-term disability insurance, and Social Security Disability Insurance (SSDI), among others.
 Review our COVID-19 and Disability Benefits page to learn more.

 Because of how easily the coronavirus can spread between people, the best strategies for avoiding exposure to the coronavirus include wearing a face mask, maintaining several feet of distance from other people (“social distancing”), and washing your hands frequently.
 Several vaccines that protect against the coronavirus have been developed.
-The U.S. Food and Drug Administration (FDA) has granted these COVID-19 vaccines Emergency Use Authorization (EUA) for use in certain populations and has granted full approval for the use of two vaccines in certain populations (Comirnaty and Spikevax).
+The U.S. Food and Drug Administration (FDA) has granted these COVID-19 vaccines Emergency Use Authorization (EUA) for use in certain populations and has granted full approval for the use of three vaccines in certain populations (Comirnaty and Spikevax).
 These vaccines are available to the American public for free.
-Preliminary data shows that these vaccines are highly effective at protecting adults from developing severe symptoms of COVID-19 and significantly reducing the mortality of the disease.
+These vaccines are highly effective at protecting adults from developing severe symptoms of COVID-19 and significantly reducing the mortality of the disease.
+However, while the COVID-19 vaccines can protect against severe COVID-19 symptoms and death, they do not completely prevent the virus from spreading.
+They also do not eliminate the risk of developing long COVID following COVID-19 infection.
+While imperfect, the benefits of getting vaccinated against COVID-19 likely outweigh the risks associated with the vaccine itself and the health consequences of contracting COVID-19 for most people.

 To learn more about the eligibility criteria for the COVID-19 vaccines, please review our Vaccine Eligibility Guide.

 The National Institutes of Health (NIH) has published treatment guidelines for patients with COVID-19.
-These guidelines include information on a variety of treatment strategies, including experimental therapies that have not yet been approved for the treatment of COVID-19.
+These guidelines include up-to-date information on a variety of treatment options, including experimental therapies that have not yet been approved for the treatment of COVID-19.
+The New York Times also maintains a treatment tracker that lists the available treatments for COVID-19.

 Do you have additional questions about COVID-19?
 Check out our COVID-19 FAQ page.